turi-code/userguide/deployment/pred-scale.md

 A predictive service can scale with its performance requirements in two ways:

-* Scale out by adding mode physical nodes,
+* Scale out by adding more physical nodes,
 * Scale up by parallelizing code execution.

 In this chapter, we will outline both methods.